 Whilst listening to workers in providing remote work, office based aspects to a hybrid model also improve culture.
 In-person meetings and work days can also help to build employee relationships.
 46% say they contribute to their overall happiness.

 Hybrid working can help employees achieve a good work-life balance.
 The time saved on commuting can be spent with friends, family or doing something they enjoy.
 Worries of having to rearrange appointments are eased with a more flexible calendar.

 A Statista survey found that 78% of people consider work-life balance when searching for a job.
-Organisations who have a reputation of supporting have an advantage in recruiting talent.
+Organisations that have a reputation for supporting have an advantage in recruiting talent.

-Despite the advantages to a hybrid working model, businesses can suffer negative consequences.
+Despite the advantages of a hybrid working model, businesses can suffer negative consequences.
 These can be barriers to success in this type of infrastructure.
 Here are 3 disadvantages to a hybrid working model.

 A Divided Workforce